Research Program Unit Coordinator Guidelines

 Hours of engagement

-Projects should offer between 20-36 hours per week of research-related activities for the scholar to engage in.
-Both the research scholar and research supervisor will need to negotiate the hours and days of engagement to ensure a flexible arrangement is achieved.
+Projects should offer between 20-36 hours per week of research-related activities for the student to engage in.
+Both the student and research supervisor will need to negotiate the hours and days of engagement to ensure a flexible arrangement is achieved.

 Supervision

-All research supervisors are expected to spend a minimum of one hour with each scholar per week.
-This contact should be in-person or via a video call rather than email.
+All UQ research supervisors are expected to spend a minimum of one hour with each student per week.
+This contact should be in-person or via a video call.

 Location